 2. Pursue financial advisor classes from the Financial Advisor Training Institute.

-Our 14 or 28-week, accelerated, online program will teach you how to become a financial advisor, with topics in contact and prospect management, financial planning, retirement plans, and much more.
-You’ll tackle three different subjects every day in our financial advisor classes.
-Coursework, on average, is 20 hours per week.
+Our accelerated, online program will teach you how to become a financial advisor, with topics in contact and prospect management, financial planning, retirement plans, and much more.
+You’ll tackle three different subjects in each chapter of our financial advisor classes.
+Coursework, on average, is 10-20 hours per week.